Page last updated March 2023

 In 2005, Michael received the Bledisloe Medal from Lincoln University and in 2011 the Jubilee Medal from the New Zealand Institute of Agricultural Science.
 He is a Fellow of the New Zealand Institute of Agricultural Science.

-He was appointed as Chief Executive Officer of Restaurant & Catering Australia in 1999.
+He was Executive Director of Restaurant & Catering Australia between 1999 and 2020.
 Restaurant & Catering Australia is the peak industry body representing restaurants, cafes and caterers across Australia.
 John came to the Association from Tourism Training NSW where he was Executive Officer for five years.

-John has spent over 30 years working in the hospitality industry in operational, HR and IR roles, trained in food and beverage management at the Ecole Hotelliere Lausanne, in Switzerland, and holds a Bachelor of Commerce majoring in Business Law.
+John has spent over 35 years working in the hospitality industry in operational, HR and IR roles, trained in food and beverage management at the Ecole Hotelliere Lausanne, in Switzerland, and holds a Bachelor of Commerce majoring in Business Law and a Master of Business Law.

 Mark Lawrence is Professor of Public Health Nutrition at the Institute for Physical Activity and Nutrition, Deakin University.
 He has 35 years' experience working as a practitioner and academic in food policy and regulation at local, state, national and international levels.
 Mark's research interests focus on investigating healthy and sustainable food systems, dietary guidelines, ultra-processed foods, Nutrient Reference Values and food labelling and fortification.